 Lisbon is a beautiful city and the capital of Portugal.
-Bathed in the sunlight and the breeze of Atlantic Ocean, it is a city of many faces and secrets.
+Bathed in the sunlight and the breeze of the Atlantic Ocean, it is a city of many faces and secrets.
 Old, new, tradition, innovation, happiness, nostalgia, sadness, culture, fun, taste all are blended in a unique way that creates a unique city.
-Here are 8 things you must do if you are visiting Lisbon, Lisboa for the locals, for the first time in order to feel the vibe of this city.
+Here are 8 things you must-do if you are visiting Lisbon, Lisboa for the locals, for the first time in order to feel the vibe of this city.

 1. Visit Belem: Belem is a spacious green suburb at the mouth of river Tagus, where the caravels set sail on their voyages to discover new worlds.
 Belem is linked with Portugal’s Golden Age of discoveries and three major sights of the city are located here.
 Mosteiro dos Jeronimos, Torre de Belem and Monument to the Discoveries are all related to the history of the great Portuguese explorers, such Vasco da Gama, Pedro Alvares Cabral, Fernao Magalhaes (Magellan) and many more.

 2. Get lost in Alfama: Alfama neighbourhood (pictured above) is Lisbon’s true heart.
 It is the most emblematic quarter and the only part of the city that survived the 1755 earthquake that destroyed the whole city.
-It is actually a village within the city with narrow streets, tiny squares and whitewashed houses.
+It is actually a village within the city with narrow streets, tiny squares, and whitewashed houses.
 It was settled by the Romans but it was the Moors who gave its name and shape.
 Alfama has been the inspiration for the Fado tradition, as it has always been inhabited by sailors and workers.
 The best way to experience Alfama is by getting lost in its streets.

 6. Dive into the world of Oceanario: Oceanario de Lisboa is the largest indoor aquarium in Europe.
 It is located in the Parque Das Nacoes, which with its futuristic architecture is a complete contrast to the city’s old quarters.
 Here is where the modern heart of Lisbon is beating.
-The aquarium itself consists of four separate sea and landscape parts that represent the habitats of Atlantic, Pacific, Indian and Antarctic oceans.
+The aquarium itself consists of four separate sea and landscape parts that represent the habitats of the Atlantic, Pacific, Indian and Antarctic oceans.
 The main attraction is the enormous central tank with an amazing variety of fish, large and small.
-Sharks, stingrays, barracudas and many more coexist in a show of nature that will leave you breathless.
+Sharks, stingrays, barracuda, and many more coexist in a show of nature that will leave you breathless.

-8. Grab a bifana while strolling in Chiado: The Chiado quarter is the most bohemian and sophisticated district of the city.
-It is full of theatres, old-styles cafes, art nouveau buildings, beautiful squares, along with luxurious stores of international brands.
+8. Grab a bifana while strolling in Chiado: The Chiado Quarter is the most bohemian and sophisticated district of the city.
+It is full of theatres, old-style cafes, art nouveau buildings, beautiful squares, along with luxurious stores of international brands.
 While strolling the streets of Chiado, the best way to please your hunger is to eat a bifana, the most famous Portuguese street food.
 Bifana is pork steak, seasoned with mustard or hot sauce, on bread with garlic.
 On the corner of Praca Luis de Camoes, you will taste the best bifana in town, at O Trevo, a traditional tasca, where the late chef Anthony Bourdain taste bifana and characterized it as “perfection” (watch the related video here).

 Lisbon has many more to offer and is a city that has to be lived in order to be understood.